StevenLwcz/StevenLwcz.github.io/_posts/2022-03-13-The-Gdb-Python-API-For-Tui-Windows:-Part-4.md

 ### Introduction
 A command you might use a lot is `(gdb) info locals` and in this article we will implement a Tui Window which does something similar but also updates automatically after each step.
 We will look at the `vscroll()` method in the Tui Window protocol to make our window scrollable.

-`(gfb) info locals` prints the variables from the current code block and the parent block up to but not including the static block.
+`(gdb) info locals` prints the variables from the current code block and the parent block up to but not including the static block.
 We will see how to achieve the same behaviour.

 ### Python APIs for Variables